 Jay Kiedrowski is a senior fellow in the leadership and management area.
 He teaches courses on public and nonprofit financial analysis and budgeting, organizational performance and change, strategic human resources management, integrative leadership, and public service redesign.
 He also does executive training and consults.

-Kiedrowski brings more than 30 years of experience from the public, nonprofit, and private sectors.
-His work focuses on public finance, organizational development, performance management, and leadership.
-He teaches courses in public finance and organizational development.
-Recently, he has focused on public sector innovation and chairs the state and local government innovation awards.
+Kiedrowski brings more than 40 years of experience from the public, nonprofit, and private sectors.
+Recently, he has focused on public sector innovation and directs the state and local government innovation awards.

-Kiedrowski serves on several boards and participates in other community act ivies.
-His board service includes the, State of Minnesota Investment Advisory Council, UCare Minnesota, Wisconsin Health Care Insurance Board, Humphrey School of Public Affairs, Carlson School of Management, Greater Metropolitan Housing Corporation, Guthrie Theater, and Minneapolis Schools Referendum Oversight Committee.
+Kiedrowski serves on several boards and participates in other community activities.
+His board service includes the UCare Health Care Insurance Board, Humphrey School of Public Affairs, Carlson School of Management, Greater Metropolitan Housing Corporation, Guthrie Theater, and MN Hearing Instrument Dispenser Advisory Council.

-Kiedrowski earned a B.S.M.E. in industrial engineering from the University of Minnesota and a master of arts from the University's School of Public Affairs.
+Kiedrowski earned a B.S.M.E. in industrial engineering from the University of Minnesota and a master of arts from the University of Minnesota's School of Public Affairs.
 He also earned an Ed.D. from St. Mary’s University of Minnesota.